sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

-To define a persistently ordered List you can specify `orderColumn="columnName"`. `columnName` is contains the name of the database column that is added, to store the order. `columnName` is optional.
+To define a persistently ordered List you can specify `orderColumn="columnName"`. `columnName` contains the name of the database column that is added, to store the order. `columnName` is optional.
 If not given, a default name is used (reference name + "_INDEX").

 ~~~
 Entity Library {